mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Rendering-HTML.md

 The handler function receives as a parameter an event object with the type corresponding to the event.
 Mimbl wraps event handler invocations so that it can intercept exceptions, but it doesn't change event parameters in any way.

 Specifying an event handler for an event as shown in the example above, attaches to the bubbling phase of the event processing.
 In most cases this is what developers need.
-If, however, the developer wants to attach to the capturing phase of the event processing, he must specify an array consisting of two elements: the event handler function and the boolean `true` value:
+If, however, the developer wants to attach to the capturing phase of the event processing, he must specify an array consisting of two elements: the event handler function and the Boolean `true` value:

 ```typescript
 mim.mount( <div>